wkdgmr/wkdmod/README.md

 - The Thorns affix has been reworked into Holy Fire.
 Holy Fire damage can be boosted by elemental damage Oils and will do full additive damage from any equipped Holy Fire source to any Monster that melee hits the player (Holy Shock has replaced Flash, Exploding Bone Armor added as special item empowered effect).
 - The Damage% line of affixes have been buffed, ending with Merciless which now can get up to 250% damage (151 - 250).
 - The +Damage line of affixes have been buffed, ending with Slaughter, which now can get up to +50 damage (17 - 50).
+- all Lifesteal and Manasteal affixes are now additive
 - Nerfed Apocalypse in Diablo so it acts like its Hellfire counterpart
-- Swapped some scrolls out for the four oils I added in Hellfire, nobody will miss them
+- Swapped some Scrolls out for the Oils I added, nobody will miss them
-- New Item effect: Empowerment (Can be found on the Amulet of Empowerment (Hellfire) or the Amulet of the Horadrim (Diablo))

 **UNIQUE ITEM OVERHAUL**
 - Quest uniques have been brought in line with how easy they are to obtain, but mostly have also received buffs (a small handful nerfed) and can be farmed for better/preferred rolls on stats
 - Some items will seem to have more punishing curses on them, but this is only because of how powerful they are and the curses are really there to make it a dangerous item for under leveled characters
-- I have chosen to have uniques roll stats in line with the affix table, and I call this out in this document.
-If there is an affix with a corresponding stat on a unique, it is called out
 - Some Uniques are simply just going to be better than others, no way to avoid that.
 But hopefully everything is at least useful if found in a playthrough even if not the most optimal piece in the long run... also trying to maintain theme of the items as well
 - There have been a ton of unique items given spell-on-strike and bows that shoot spells... explore the dungeon to find these new powerful weapons!
+- - New Item effect: Empowerment (Can be found on the Amulet of Empowerment (Hellfire) or the Amulet of the Horadrim (Diablo))
+Many unique items have new EMPOWERED effects when combined with either of the two new powerful amulets waiting for you to discover them!

 **SPELL AND ELEMENTAL WEAPON DAMAGE BALANCING**
 - Holy Bolt is now Magic Missile
+- Flash is now Holy Shock (even though its one of the new auto cast effects, it can still be manually cast as well)
 - Magic Missile, Blood Star and Bone Spirit have had damage buffs in line with their balance in the game and Blood Star/Bone Spirit should be considered equivalent damage to Fireball
     - Bone Spirit being a significantly stronger spell for high magic users and it is more then triple the mana cost of Blood Star) (edited)
 - Firebolt (+Guardian), Charged Bolt, Inferno and Lightning have had slight damage buffs to scale with character level, and these spells pierce enemy immunes and damage is resisted instead of ignored.